 Here are some potential drawbacks of using VMware vSAN:

-- Hardware requirements: vSAN requires specific hardware components to function properly, such as solid-state drives (SSDs) or NVMe drives for caching and hard disk drives (HDDs) for capacity.
+- Hardware requirements: In order to function appropriately vSAN mandates specific hardware elements such as solid state drives or NVMe drives for caching and hard disk drives for capacity.
 This can limit hardware flexibility and increase costs for organizations that do not have the necessary hardware.

 - Performance impact: Depending on the configuration and workload, vSAN can have a performance impact on the host servers.
 This can be mitigated by using hardware with high performance and by tuning the vSAN configuration appropriately.